jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 The RC1 will have a very short, fixed-length buttstock.
 This would make it uncomfortable with the standard 33° grip angle, so its pistol grip will instead be nearly vertical.
-This will place the wrist of the shooter's dominant hand in a neutral position, while short length of pull will put the entire mass of the RC1 closer to the shooter's body where he can more easily support it.
-The gun is intended to be as lightweight as practical in order to further limit muscle fatigue, as even minor fatigue can affect the steadiness with which the shooter can hold his gun.
+This will place the wrist of the shooter's dominant hand in a neutral position, while the short length of pull will put the entire mass of the RC1 closer to the shooter's body where it is more easily supported.
+The gun is intended to be as lightweight as practical in order to further limit muscle fatigue, as even minor fatigue can affect the steadiness with which the shooter holds his sights on target.

 The RC1 will be based largely on the Alexander 6.5 Grendel Incursion, which is relatively light and fires the most effective general-purpose cartridge yet